Mexico city at goldenhour

 Economic Growth in Mexico

-Mexico's GDP growth from 2013 to 2022 was moderate, constrained by structural challenges and policy uncertainties.
-The economy benefited from its proximity to the United States but faced headwinds from fluctuating oil prices and an ambivalent stance towards the private sector under the President Obrador.
-Post-pandemic the economy has benefitted from investment by firms looking to reshore production close to the vast U.S. market.
+Mexico's GDP growth over the last decade was moderate by emerging market standards, constrained by structural challenges and policy uncertainties.
+The economy benefited from its proximity to the United States but faced headwinds from a lack of structural reforms and an ambivalent stance towards the private sector under President Obrador.
+Post-pandemic the economy has benefitted from a recovery in tourism, strong remittances and exports, and state investment in large infrastructure projects such as the Maya Train and a new airport.

 The Mexican economy recorded an average growth rate of 1.2% in the decade to 2022, below the 1.3% average for Latin America.
 In 2022, real GDP growth was 3.9%.
 For more GDP information, visit our dedicated page.